 If your organization sells a product or service and has a social purpose - BOOM - that's a social enterprise.

 Sharing: Organizations that exist to share some or all of their profits with charitable organizations or causes.

 Selling: Organizations that make their impact through what they sell or to whom they sell it.

-Sourcing: Organizations that develop their programs by how they make their products or services, typically using environmentally sustainable methods and employing the underserved.
+Sourcing: Organizations that develop their programs by how they make their products or services, typically using environmentally sustainable methods.

 3 | Can a social enterprise be a nonprofit?
 Can a social enterprise be a for-profit?
 Is a social enterprise both nonprofit and for-profit?